JonasOpsahl/dat250_exp/reports/dat250-expass6.md

 My first consideration was to use Docker for a containerized setup, which would abstract away host system dependencies.
 But since we are using Docker next week anyway, I figured I would do it another way and installed it natively.

-After looking at the NixOS community forums, I found a working configuration that leverages KRaft (Kafka Raft) mode.
+After looking at the NixOS community forums, I found a working [configuration](https://discourse.nixos.org/t/how-to-setup-kafka-server-on-nixos/45055) that leverages KRaft mode.
 This approach conveniently eliminates the need for a separate Zookeeper instance, simplifying the overall architecture.
 The following configuration was added to my NixOS `configuration.nix` to deploy a single-node KRaft cluster:

 ```nix
 services.apache-kafka = {